-The best part of these attractions are the unique stories that come with them.
+Sometimes, the most interesting feature of a roadside attraction is the story behind it, which most travelers will miss & at best, may wonder for a moment as they whizz by at 80 mph.
 Take for example, this one.
 Over fifty years ago in a small town of about 200 people somewhere in South Dakota, an inspired young boy created his first sculpture in his father’s blacksmith shop.
-Only 10 years old, he used a cutting torch to carve a small bull’s head from iron and drilled holes in it so he could wear it as a necklace.
-At the age of twelve, his father taught him how to weld which inspired the boy to create larger sculptures from metal scraps.
+Only 10 years of age, the boy carved a small bull’s head from iron using a cutting torch and drilled holes in it so he could wear it as a necklace.
+By age 12, the boy learned from his father to weld which inspired him to create larger sculptures from metal scraps.
 After high school graduation, the young sculptor left home, earned a college degree (in political science and history, not art) and dropped out of law school.
-At which time, he returned to his hometown and became a vegetarian sheep farmer.
-In his spare time, he indulged in his art which evolved very large metal sculptures.
-Meet Wayne Porter, the sole creator of an unusual and intriguing roadside attraction, Porter Sculpture Park located next to I-90 about 30 miles west of Sioux Falls.
+He then returned to his hometown and became a vegetarian sheep farmer.
+In his spare time, he indulged in his art which evolved into very large metal sculptures.
+Meet Wayne Porter, the sole creator of an unusual and intriguing roadside attraction, Porter Sculpture Park located next to I-90, 30 miles west of Sioux Falls.

-What intrigues me the most about art and makes me want to go see it is the variety of reactions it elicits from people.
+What often draws me to art is the variety of critiques it elicits.
 And if ever there was a venue for roadside art critics, it is Trip Advisor.
-Behold what the traveling art critics from around the world are saying about Wayne’s sculptures:
+Traveling art critics now come in cars and RVs between Memorial Day and Labor Day to visit Wayne and his art.
+Here’s what they are saying about his sculptures:

 - “Absolutely stunning large sculptures”